ideacrew/hra_calculator/installation.md

                       --amazonec2-ssh-keypath ~/.ssh/id_rsa hradocker01
 ```
 #### List the VM and Get the IP Address
-Use this command to list the machines and get the IP address.
+Use this command to list the machine and get the IP address.
 ```
 docker-machine ls
 ```